 Fall/Spring of senior year: Register for thesis credits.
 Your primary advisor will tell you when your final draft of the thesis is due for grading.

-3 Days prior to graduation, submit the following to the Associate Dean of Academic Affairs in HC 133:
+3 Days prior to graduation, the student submits the following to the Associate Dean of Academic Affairs in HC 133:

 (1) Signed thesis signature page as a hard copy; the format is found in the Thesis Guidelines;